Purplejam/ghlinks/README.md

 2. Install dependencies: `npm install`

+3. Copy .env.example to .env file

-3. Run the frontend in development mode: `npm run start:dev`.
+4. Run the frontend in development mode: `npm run start:dev`.
 This will start the React application with hot-reloading on `http://localhost:8080`.

-4. To build the frontend (optional for production): `npm run build`

 ## Access the Application